Anthony Joshua takes Lennox Lewis advice, aims to conquer US market

 “I’m not mad at that, but even the Klitschko’s fought in other countries.
 As a world champion, he has to come out of his comfort zone.

 Miller himself is not really a big star.
 But is seen as a stepping stone to bigger things further down the line.

 A win for Joshua this summer will initially lead to another UK fight later this year.
-Although is a means to an end which could see ‘AJ’ fight stateside once per year until he finally nails down Wilder or Fury.
+However, it is a means to an end which could see ‘AJ’ fight stateside once per year until he finally nails down Wilder or Fury.

 It’s a smart move.
 And one that is long overdue for Joshua, who one hundred percent needs to flip public perception of him – especially in the US.

-Just twenty two months ago, Joshua was the top division golden child.
+Just twenty-two months ago, Joshua was the top division, the golden child.
 Following his win over Wladimir Klitschko, the sky was the limit for Joshua.